Henry Frederick Conrad Sander

 In 1885 Sander envisioned the monumental publication Reichenbachia, which would depict orchids life-sized, with text in English, French and German.
 The folio edition measured a gigantic 678 mm x 510 mm (21.5 inches by 16 inches), and was bound in leather.
 The work appeared in two series of two volumes each.
 Volume one of series one was published in 1888 and had 108 pages and 48 plates.
 Volume two of series one appeared in 1890 with 106 pages and 48 plates.
 Volume one of the second series appeared in 1892 with 52 plates in a 104-page volume.
 Volume two of the second series, the final volume published, consisted of 114 pages with 55 plates.
 The volumes were in turn dedicated to Queen Victoria, the Empress of Germany and Queen of Prussia, the Empress of Russia, and Queen of the Belgians.

 He commissioned his future son-in-law, Henry Moon, to do the illustrations for the monthly publication of what was to be called Reichenbachia, a work which would require their collaboration for the next few years.
 Work started in 1886 and went on until 1890, with turbulent disputes between pragmatic businessman and strong-willed artist.
-Moon married Sander's only daughter in January 1894, and spent another ten years painting orchids before his untimely death in 1905.
+Moon married Sander's only daughter in January 1894, and spent another ten years painting orchids before his untimely death in 1905 at the relatively youthful age of 48.

 With his commercial success, Sander planned American outlets in the 1880s, establishing a nursery in Summit, New Jersey, US and appointing one of his collectors, Forsterman, to manage the branch.
 The management logistics proved to be extremely complex, so that it was sold to John Lager and Henry Hurrell in 1896.
 This firm continued to operate until the 1970s, briefly moving from Summit to Lilburn, Georgia, US before being dissolved.
 Sander also started a nursery at St André in Bruges in 1894.

-Sander is commemorated by the Orchidaceae genus Sanderella O.Kuntze.
+Sander is commemorated by the Orchidaceae genus Sanderella O.Kuntze as well as having an Alocasia species, Alocasia sanderiana, named after him.
 In 1913 he was awarded the Belgian Insignia of Chevalier of the Order of the Crown.